The Ultimate Digital Marketing Checklist

 Keyword Research helps you to determine what exactly customers are searching for online.
 Use tools such as Google Keyword Planner, Ahrefs, or SEMrush to find out what people are searching for on Google related to your business.
-Some words or phrases may already be too popular or not relevant enough, but that doesn't mean there aren't others available; don't rule anything out just yet!
+Some words or phrases may already be too popular or not relevant enough, but that doesn't mean there aren't others available; rule nothing out just yet!
 Also, just because someone isn't searching for an exact phrase doesn't mean they won't still click on your result or visit your website.

 Link Building is a vital component of SEO.
 Building quality backlinks pointing back to the web page can help boost rankings, so don't forget to check out these options before moving forward with any other content-related steps.

 Content Cadence takes planning.
 When publishing content on your site, strive to add original posts daily/weekly/monthly depending on how frequently you expect new visitors who could eventually become leads.
 How often you publish has much more to do with its quality, value, and usefulness than frequency alone—posts with little value will not build audience engagement, and Google will not rank the content for high SEO.

 Remember: Frequency ≠ value.